 How to set up my Google Search Console account?

-Now that you know what you can do by yourself for monitoring your organic website performance, it’s nice to gather it in one place.
-This could be Google Analytics.
+Now that you know what you can do by yourself to monitor your organic website performance, it’s a good idea to gather all your data in one place.
+We recommend using Google Analytics to link your information.
 Let’s link them – it should take you only a couple of minutes: